-(1) All of the option awards listed in the table above were granted under our 2013 Equity Incentive Plan.

-(2) The shares of common stock underlying this option vest and become exercisable over a four-year period as to 25% of the common stock underlying the option on December 11, 2018 and as to 75% of the shares of common stock underlying the option in 36 equal monthly installments thereafter, subject to the recipient's continued service through each vesting date, and subject to full acceleration in the event of a sale event, as defined in the executive's employment agreement, during such continued service.

-- (3) The shares of common stock underlying this option were scheduled to vest and become exercisable over a four-year period as to 25% of the common stock underlying the option on February 26, 2019 and as to 75% of the shares of common stock underlying the option in 36 equal monthly installments thereafter, subject to the recipient's continued service through each vesting date, and subject to full acceleration in the event of a sale event, as defined in the executive's employment agreement, during such continued service.
-Ms. Palczuk was terminated as our Chief Operating Officer effective on April 22, 2019.
-Accordingly, the shares underlying this option ceased vesting on April 22, 2019.
-The vested shares underlying this option are exercisable until May 22, 2019. - (4) The shares of common stock underlying this option vest and become exercisable over a four-year period as to 25% of the common stock underlying the option on February 7, 2019 and as to 75% of the shares of common stock underlying the option in 36 equal monthly installments thereafter, subject to the recipient's continued service through each vesting date, and subject to full acceleration in the event of a sale event, as defined in the executive's employment agreement, during such continued service.
+- (1) All of the option awards granted prior to our initial public offering in June 2018 listed in the table above were granted under our 2013 Equity Incentive Plan and all of the option awards granted following the completion of our initial public offering were granted under our 2018 Equity Incentive Plan. - (2) These shares represent restricted stock units granted in November 2019, which are subject to performance vesting.
+The restricted stock units vest 50% upon receipt of regulatory approval of our new drug application for VP-102 for the treatment of molluscum, or the Approval Date, and 50% shall vest on the one year anniversary of the Approval Date subject to the holders' continuous service through each applicable date. - (3) The market value amount is calculated based on the closing price of our common stock of \$15.89 at December 31, 2019. - (4) The shares of common stock underlying this option vest and become exercisable over a four-year period as to 25% of the common stock underlying the option on December 11, 2018 and as to 75% of the shares of common stock underlying the option in 36 equal monthly installments thereafter, subject to the recipient's continued service through each vesting date, and subject to full acceleration in the event of a sale event, as defined in the executive's employment agreement, during such continued service. - (5) The shares of common stock underlying this option vest and become exercisable over a four-year period as to 25% of the common stock underlying the option on February 28, 2020 and as to 75% of the shares of common stock underlying the option in 36 equal monthly installments thereafter, subject to the recipient's continued service through each vesting date, and subject to full acceleration in the event of a sale event, as defined in the executive's employment agreement, during such continued service. - (6) The shares of common stock underlying this option vest and become exercisable over a four-year period as to 25% of the common stock underlying the option on February 7, 2019 and as to 75% of the shares of common stock underlying the option in 36 equal monthly installments thereafter, subject to the recipient's continued service through each vesting date, and subject to full acceleration in the event of a sale event, as defined in the executive's employment agreement, during such continued service. - (7) The shares of common stock underlying this option vest and become exercisable over a four-year period as to 25% of the common stock underlying the option on October 18, 2020 and as to 75% of the shares of common stock underlying the option in 36 equal monthly installments thereafter, subject to the recipient's continued service through each vesting date, and subject to full acceleration in the event of a sale event, as defined in the executive's employment agreement, during such continued service.